turingschool/front-end-curriculum/lessons/module-1/js-4.md

 ```

 ### What is `this`: a 10,000ft Introduction
 You may have noticed that we used a familiar word in a strange way in the `checkOpenSpots` method of our `school` object.
 What the heck is `this`?
+Let's take a VERY brief look before you continue with objects.
+We will circle back on this later.

-`this` is a keyword in Javascript that references its parent object and is dependent on the _context_ of where it is referenced.
+Like `var` and `function`, `this` is a special keyword in Javascript.
+It references its parent object and is dependent on the _context_ of where it is referenced.
 When it is used in the _global context_, `this` refers to the global objects of `document` or `window`.
 In the context of an object, `this` refers to and is bound to the object itself.

 In our example `school` object above, `this` is referring to `school`.
 If we look at our `checkOpenSpots` method, we see the statement being returned is: `return this.capacity - this.currentStudents;` which is basically saying `return school.capacity - school.currentStudents`.